heartcombo/simple_form/README.md

 <% end %>
 ```

-In some cases you may want to disable labels, hints or error.
+In some cases you may want to disable labels, hints or errors.
 Or you may want to configure the html
 of any of them:

 ```erb